MrStrenggeheim/adlm-diffusion/readme.md

 ## Description
 Previous work mostly focused on segmentation of medical images.
 The annotation of different structures in medical images, which is a crucial step in medical image analysis.
 Many deep learning structures exist to successfully automate this process.

-The goal of this project is to leverage modern duffusion architecture and now highly available annotations to reverse above process and generate medical images from segmentation masks.
+The goal of this project is to leverage modern diffusion architecture and now highly available annotations to reverse above process and generate medical images from segmentation masks.
 Herefor we use a generative diffusion model which reverse process is conditioned on or guided by the segmentation masks.

 This project is adapted to work with the [amos22](https://amos22.grand-challenge.org/) dataset combined with enhanced segmentations of up to 72 different classes created using [TotalVibeSegmentor](https://github.com/robert-graf/TotalVibeSegmentator).